 Take a good look at the map of Azerbaijan:

-You will notice the pink part in the southwest floating apart from the rest of the country.
+You will notice a green part in the southwest floating apart from the rest of the country.
 This is Naxçivan, and it is called an autonomous republic.
-It is isolated from the rest of Azerbaijan by a sliver of Armenia (Emenistan, on the map) extending south to Iran.
+It is isolated from the rest of Azerbaijan by a sliver of Armenia extending south to Iran.
+The borders are as complex as Azerbaijan politics.

 The only way an Azerbaijani can get from the main part of the country to Naxçivan is by plane.
 No cars, no buses, not even a boat by river.

-The green area inside the big pink area is called an autonomous oblast.
+The salmon-colored area inside the green area is called an autonomous oblast.
 It is (somewhat?) controlled by Armenia.

 The beginning of an Armenian corridor between the two parts of Azerbaijan began in 1813.